jonschlinkert/template-helpers/README.md

 Lines        : 94.42% ( 389/412 )
 ```

+## About

-## Related projects
+### Related projects

 You might also be interested in these projects:

 * [assemble](https://www.npmjs.com/package/assemble): Assemble is a powerful, extendable and easy to use static site generator for node.js.
-Used… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble)
+Used… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Assemble is a powerful, extendable and easy to use static site generator for node.js.
+Used by thousands of projects for much more than building websites, Assemble is also used for creating themes, scaffolds, boilerplates, e-books, UI components, API docum")
 * [handlebars-helpers](https://www.npmjs.com/package/handlebars-helpers): More than 130 Handlebars helpers in ~20 categories.
-Helpers can be used with Assemble, YUI… [more](https://github.com/assemble/handlebars-helpers) | [homepage](https://github.com/assemble/handlebars-helpers)
+Helpers can be used with Assemble, Generate… [more](https://github.com/assemble/handlebars-helpers) | [homepage](https://github.com/assemble/handlebars-helpers "More than 130 Handlebars helpers in ~20 categories.
+Helpers can be used with Assemble, Generate, Verb, Ghost, gulp-handlebars, grunt-handlebars, consolidate, or any node.js/Handlebars project.")
-* [helper-cache](https://www.npmjs.com/package/helper-cache): Easily register and get helper functions to be passed to any template engine or node.js… [more](https://github.com/jonschlinkert/helper-cache) | [homepage](https://github.com/jonschlinkert/helper-cache)
+* [helper-cache](https://www.npmjs.com/package/helper-cache): Easily register and get helper functions to be passed to any template engine or node.js… [more](https://github.com/jonschlinkert/helper-cache) | [homepage](https://github.com/jonschlinkert/helper-cache "Easily register and get helper functions to be passed to any template engine or node.js application.
+Methods for both sync and async helpers.")
 * [template](https://www.npmjs.com/package/template): Render templates using any engine.
 Supports, layouts, pages, partials and custom template types.
-Use template… [more](https://github.com/jonschlinkert/template) | [homepage](https://github.com/jonschlinkert/template)
+Use template… [more](https://github.com/jonschlinkert/template) | [homepage](https://github.com/jonschlinkert/template "Render templates using any engine.
+Supports, layouts, pages, partials and custom template types.
+Use template helpers, middleware, routes, loaders, and lots more.
+Powers assemble, verb and other node.js apps.")
-* [utils](https://www.npmjs.com/package/utils): Fast, generic JavaScript/node.js utility functions. | [homepage](https://github.com/jonschlinkert/utils)
+* [utils](https://www.npmjs.com/package/utils): Fast, generic JavaScript/node.js utility functions. | [homepage](https://github.com/jonschlinkert/utils "Fast, generic JavaScript/node.js utility functions.")
 * [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
-Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb)
+Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

-## Contributing
+### Contributing

-This document was generated by [verb-readme-generator](https://github.com/verbose/verb-readme-generator) (a [verb](https://github.com/verbose/verb) generator), please don't edit directly.
-Any changes to the readme must be made in [.verb.md](.verb.md).
-See [Building Docs](#building-docs).

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).

-Or visit the [verb-readme-generator](https://github.com/verbose/verb-readme-generator) project to submit bug reports or pull requests for the readme layout template.

-## Building docs
+### Building docs

 _(This document was generated by [verb-readme-generator](https://github.com/verbose/verb-readme-generator) (a [verb](https://github.com/verbose/verb) generator), please don't edit the readme directly.
 Any changes to the readme must be made in [.verb.md](.verb.md).)_